mgoeker/table2itol/README.md

 * The [yaml](https://CRAN.R-project.org/package=yaml) package for R if you want to define colour vectors yourself.

-*Please note that explaining how to correctly install R or R packages is beyond the scope of this manual, and please do not contact the `table2itol.R` authors about this issue.
-There is plenty of online material available elsewhere.*
+*Please note that explaining how to correctly install R is beyond the scope of this manual, and please do not contact the `table2itol.R` authors about this issue.
+There is plenty of online material available elsewhere.
+As for the installation of or R packages see the FAQ below.*

 ## Installation